Quiark/qtpy-vim/README.rst

 This plugin provides a way to have a better shell experience when running `verbose` or `pdb` flags by using the `Conque.vim` plugin.
-If you have this most excellent piece of Vim plugin (see: http://www.vim.org/scripts/script.php?script_id=2771) then `pyut.vim` will use that instead of Vim's own dumb shell environment.
+If you have this most excellent piece of Vim plugin (see: http://www.vim.org/scripts/script.php?script_id=2771) then `qtpy.vim` will use that instead of Vim's own dumb shell environment.

 `clear`
 -------
 If for some reason you need to reset and clear all global variables that affect the plugin you can do so by running the following command::

-    :Pyut clear
+    :QTPY clear

 License